How to Read Circuit Boards and Identify Components [Solve]

 Bridge rectifier

-- Integrated Circuits (ICs)
+• Integrated Circuits (ICs)

-Integrated Circuits (IC) consist of few transistors to a few billion transistors.
-In the modern-day, they perform all the main tasks of any circuit.
+Integrated Circuits (IC) consist of from a few transistors to a few billion transistors.
+In the modern day, they perform all the main tasks of any circuit.
 They provide logical computational power, storage, switching tasks, and many more.
 Integrated circuits are easily identifiable by their package and number of pins.
 These usually have a higher number of pins than any of the above components.
 The building block of most ICs is the operational amplifier (opamp).
 Since there are too many variants of ICs, here we look into only the basic IC symbol which is the OP-AMP.

 Operational Amplifier (Op-Amp) or Comparator

-Part 5: Reading Schematics - Other Components
+Reading Schematics - Other Components

 Apart from all the above primary components, there are many other key components in circuits that play vital roles.
 These can be electro-mechanical components such as relays, speakers, solenoids, connectors, and switches.
-Or they can be other types of the electronic component which do not fall into above main categories like, crystal oscillators, hall-effect sensors, displays and etc.

 Crystal Oscillator